Key Takeaways

 - Optimize for AI search, because half of your buyers now start inside an LLM.

+From messaging and structure to visuals and schema, we build comparison pages that control the narrative and convert high-intent traffic into pipeline.
 Our comparison-page engagements typically cover: competitor universe mapping, intent-specific page architecture, table and USP design, schema and AEO wiring, review-site credibility work (G2, TrustRadius, Capterra), and post-launch conversion optimization.
-The result is pages that show up in Google, get cited by AI chatbots, and convert into booked calls.

 Ready to optimize your competitor comparison landing pages?
 Book a strategy call with our team and turn high-intent visitors into paying users.